francis-chris5/Useful-Python-Tools/README.md

 <h3>webgen</h3>

 A script to add docstring comments into a python script so that it's ready to run through a documentation generator.
 The course where I created this for had students using pdoc3, but it generates the docstrings in "Google Notation" for python documentation generators.

+Here's a video walkthrough for WebGen I made for the students in the course it was originally created for.